 - The player character in Mass Effect could be considered an almost literal interpretation of this trope, seeing as, in the space between Shepard's death and subsequent return, the group you had collected in your first adventure are scattered to the four winds, no longer held together by their magnet.

 - When Shepard asks Joker about the old crew, he tells him/her just as much.

 - The sequel pretty much plays it straight.
 Two of the characters join without hesitation once cleared of other duties, and everyone else from shady figures to wanted fugitives that actively despise the organisation you're working for and still sign up with no hesitation.

 - Dwarf Fortress has both the titular mode, which will constantly attract new migrants as it grows, and the Adventure mode, where you can recruit more members in any town to replace those that fell to giant spiders.

 - And trolls.
 And troglodytes.

 - Deconstructed in both Planescape: Torment and Knights of the Old Republic II: The Sith Lords.
-The player character's magnetism is revealed to not be just a Necessary Weasel, but an actual ability to influence others to join him.
-In KotOR 2, it's a one-of-a-kind force power that the protagonist unconsciously uses.
-In Planescape the Symbol of Torment tattooed on the Nameless One's left shoulder is a magical rune that draws tormented individuals to him.
-That's how he always manages to assemble a group of companions for his journeys - if you have a Dark and Troubled Past, you'll feel compelled to help him, even if it leads to your death.
+The respective Player Character's magnetism is revealed to not be just a Necessary Weasel, but an actual ability to influence others to join them.
+In The Sith Lords, it's a one-of-a-kind Force power that the protagonist uses unconsciously.
+In Planescape, the Symbol of Torment tattooed on the Nameless One's left shoulder is a magical rune that draws tormented individuals to him.
+That's how he always manages to assemble a group of companions for his journeys—if you have a Dark and Troubled Past, you'll feel compelled to help him, even if it leads to your death.